FEMALE EJACULATION AND THE G-SPOT ZOOM Lecture webinar by Deborah Sundahl

 - What a Flowing Feminine Fountain Looks Like (QuickTime movie 2 mins)

-Deborah has the most comprehensive book and lecture on the female prostate, the G-spot orgasm and female ejaculation.
-You will have answers for your questions and new ideas from attending this essential adult sex education evening class.
+Deborah has the most comprehensive book and lecture on the female prostate, the G-spot orgasm, and female ejaculation.
+You will have answers to your questions and new ideas from attending this essential adult sex education evening class.

 Location: On Google’s Zoom for Webinars

 Deborah Sundahl is the foremost pioneer and expert on female ejaculation and the G-spot.
 She is the author of Female Ejaculation and the G-spot (Hunter House, 2003/2014).
 Her 30 years of groundbreaking contributions to this field include a line of videos titled the Female Ejaculation Sex Education Series (Isis Media, Inc.), which Deborah produced and hosts.
 She lectures and gives workshops in North America and Europe, and has taught thousands of men and women how to integrate the G-spot and female ejaculation into their erotic body and sexual life.
 She continues to be a spokesperson for female sexuality and an advocate for sex education.